Student Activities Council

 Men’s and women’s choir which sings for Sunday and feast day Masses on campus.
 The choir sings sacred polyphony by such noted masters as Palestrina, Victoria, and Josquin des Prez.
 Occasionally the group gives performances off campus.

 - The Christendom Players

-Under the direction of Christendom College English Professor Dr. Patrick Keats, the Players put on a variety of plays and musicals – one in the fall and one in the spring.
+Begun by the late Christendom College English Professor Dr. Patrick Keats, the Players put on a variety of plays and musicals – one in the fall and one in the spring.
 All students are invited to audition for the plays and others are encouraged to use their talents in helping with set design, makeup, costumes, and music.

 - Holy Rood Guild

 This group of women students cleans the Chapel of Christ the King on the Christendom campus six days a week with a deep clean every Saturday morning.
 Holy Rood also cares for the vestments and altar linens used in the Chapel, and coordinates displays and decorations for religious celebrations.